 Sacred Games: Here’s What You Can Expect From The Second Edition (Videos)

 The much-anticipated web series Sacred Games 2 is all set to hit the screens on August 15.
-As per Livemint report, Neflix has spent Rs 100 crore on the series which is the most for any streaming service has spent on creating original content in India.
-The director of international originals at Netflix India, Neha Sinha revealed that Sacred Games 2 is a complex show which has two completely different narrative tracks.
+As per a Livemint report, Netflix has spent Rs 100 crore on the series, which is the most any streaming service has spent on creating original content in India.
+The director of international originals at Netflix India, Neha Sinha revealed that Sacred Games 2 is a complex show, which has two completely different narrative tracks.
 Hence, it required two crews - Nawazuddin Siddiqui's gangster character was led by Anurag Kashyap, while Saif Ali Khan's portions were shot by Neeraj Ghaywan.

-Neha Sinha further revealed, "Sacred Games 2 is definitely our most complex show that has gone into production till date.
+Sinha further revealed, "Sacred Games 2 is definitely our most complex show that has gone into production till date.
 We knew at the end of season one that we had to make season two bigger, better and juicier for the audience.
 For us, the audience comes first and we want to make sure they have a really fantastic experience watching the show."

 Glimpses Of Sacred Games 2